 The 60s-80s saw a dearth of lesbian movies, and the next major release didn’t arrive until 1985 with the romantic drama film Desert Hearts.
 The 90s and early Aughts were a golden era of lesbian movies, though many have been criticized for tragic portrayals and low-quality content.
 Currently, there are more movies featuring queer leads than ever before, but there is still a long way to go in terms of fair and accurate representation.

 How to use Netflix codes to search for lesbian movies

-Netflix has thousands of titles in its library with new content added and removed every month.
+The hack to finding lesbian movies on Netflix is using codes.
 Finding something to watch is overwhelming and can lead to hours of aimless browsing.
 Thankfully, Netflix uses secret codes to organize their movies and shows by genre.

 5977 – LGBTQ Movies